niblyx-malnus/clurd/README.md

 clurd represents a new paradigm for interacting with computational systems - instead of guessing at behavior, we probe systematically and learn the exact rules.
 This approach could be applied to any system with real-time feedback mechanisms.

+## Files Overview

+- `./dojo-daemon` - Main executable for daemon control
+- `dojo_daemon.py` - Daemon implementation
+- `urbit_dojo.py` - Core library with terminal simulation
+- `config.json` - Your ship configuration (create from config.example.json)
+- `dojo-commands-reference.md` - Comprehensive command reference
+- `.dojo_daemon/` - Runtime files (events, output, logs)

 ## Philosophy

 We're not just building tools, we're developing **computational archaeology** - methods for understanding alien computational paradigms through systematic exploration and real-time feedback analysis.

+The daemon approach eliminates the traditional "request-response with timeout" pattern, replacing it with "continuous observation" - much like how an archaeologist doesn't rush to conclusions but carefully observes and records everything over time.

 Urbit becomes not just a platform to use, but an instrument for studying fundamentally different approaches to computation.